sancarn/Innovyze-ICM-Libraries/WSGem/Readme.md

 Step 3: Be aware that some code - even code within gems - can make assumptions about where gems are located.
 Some code may programmatically alter `gempath` or `gemhome`.
 You may need to "alter it back" in your own code.

 Unfortunately there isn't a lot of / any documentation on how to do this, so it will only ever be experimental.

+# Native Gem capabilities

+If you have admin rights you may be able to write files to `Gem.dir` directly.
+However I have not tested this so far.